The X-Files season 9: Crew

 Chris Carter served as executive producer and showrunner for the season and wrote nine episodes, including the two-part season premiere and season finale, as well as important mytharc episodes.
 Spotnitz continued as executive producer and wrote seven episodes, plus receiving story credit for an additional episode.
 Vince Gilligan continued as executive producer and wrote three episodes.
 John Shiban was promoted to executive producer and wrote two episodes, plus receiving story credit for an additional episode.
 David Amann was promoted to supervising producer and wrote two episodes.
 Steven Maeda was promoted to executive story editor and wrote two episodes.
-Former writer for The Lone Gunmen Thomas Schnauz joined the writing staff as a story editor and wrote two episodes.
+A former writer for The Lone Gunmen Thomas Schnauz joined the writing staff as a story editor and wrote two episodes.
 Duchovny received story credit for a single episode.

 Manners continued as co-executive producer and directed the most of episodes of the season with eight, including the two-part season finale.
 Tony Wharmby directed three episodes.
 Series creator Chris Carter directed two episodes.
 Co-executive producer Michelle MacLaren and series writer John Shiban each made their directorial debuts, directing one episode.
-Series writers Frank Spotnitz and Vince Gilligan each directed an episode, after previously directing their first episodes the previous season.
+Series writers Frank Spotnitz and Vince Gilligan each directed an episode, after previously directing their first episodes in the previous season.
 The remaining episodes were directed by Dwight Little, Cliff Bole, and cast member David Duchovny.